 In 1993, Doom came out for many computers and consoles.
 However, ID Software never made Doom for Amiga ever.
 Here Amitopia tries to kill some myths about Amiga and Doom.
-Some of the Doom executables like ADoom even have a rotateable map and support for Multiplayer.
+Some of the Doom executables like ADoom even have a rotate-able map and support for Multiplayer.
 You can also play the music if you want to.
-Read on…¢

 Amiga can’t do 3D FPS Games

-Newspapers, Magazines and x-Amigans leaving the scene in 1994, together with ignorant PC users started to spread negative rumours about that the Amiga can’t do 3D FPS games and is absolutely not capable of running Doom at all.
-This rumour got more and more serious by the growing PC scene, especially in Norway.
+Newspapers, Magazines and x-Amigans leaving the scene in 1994, together with ignorant PC users started to spread negative rumors about that the Amiga can’t do 3D FPS games and is absolutely not capable of running Doom at all.
+This rumor got more and more serious by the growing PC scene, especially in Norway.
 Trying to explain about that Amiga can do 3D FPS, pulls a laugh at almost any PC user even today.
-People think its not possible, but here we want to once for all kill the rumour about that Amiga can’t do 3D FPS Games totally.
+People think its not possible, but here we want to once for all kill the rumor about that Amiga can’t do 3D FPS Games totally.

 Motorola 68k 3D FPS Engines broke the Wall a bit